 Other suggestions envisioned by the surveyees included:

-- How to learn becomes more important than what to learn.
-The process of knowledge and skill acquisition becomes more widely recognized as an art.
+How to learn becomes more important than what to learn.
+The process of knowledge and skill acquisition becomes more widely recognized as art.

-- Global warming and population congestion prompts more telecommuting.
+Global warming and population congestion prompt more telecommuting.

 - Home education becomes the norm.